ganu8121/Traffic-Management-System-SQL/README.md

 ---

 ## 1. Introduction
 This project leverages SQL to implement a Traffic Management System that dynamically adjusts traffic light durations based on real-time vehicle counts.
-By using data analytics and SQL queries, the system aims to reduce congestion, enhance safety, and minimize environmental impact in urban areas.
+By utilizing data analytics and SQL queries, the system aims to mitigate congestion, enhance road safety, and minimize environmental impact in urban areas.
+Specifically, the system will focus on:

+Optimizing traffic flow: By analyzing real-time vehicle data, the system will dynamically adjust traffic light timings to prioritize traffic flow at congested intersections.
+Improving safety: By identifying and addressing potential bottlenecks, the system will contribute to a safer and more predictable traffic environment for all road users.
+Reducing environmental impact: By minimizing idling time and optimizing traffic flow, the system will contribute to a reduction in fuel consumption and vehicle emissions, leading to a more sustainable urban environment.

 ---